 I don’t think anyone has ever gone so far as to call Dynasty Warriors ‘good.’
-For the sake of the Three Kingdoms, I will make the bold statement: “It’s really not that bad!”
+For the sake of the Three Kingdoms, I’ll be bold and declare that “honestly, it’s really not that bad!”

 For anyone who has no idea what Dynasty Warriors is, it’s a hack’n’slash series by Koei centered around the Three Kingdoms period of Chinese history.
-Specifically in this article, I’m going to be talking about Dynasty Warriors 5, but the good news is that I don’t think any of the prequels or sequels are all too much different!
+In this article, I’m going to be talking specifically about Dynasty Warriors 5, but the good news is that I don’t think any of the other Dynasty Warriors games are all too much different!

-I have always played Dynasty Warriors on the PlayStation 2, but that doesn’t mean you have to – they come out on basically every console and handheld conceivable.
-The gameplay is simple – slay a bunch of enemies and fulfill whatever victory condition the level has.
+Dynasty Warriors 5 is available on basically every console and handheld conceivable, which makes it really easy for anyone to get into – personally, I have always played on the PlayStation 2, but that doesn’t mean you have.
 The game is played in stages, based on ‘historical’ Chinese battles.
-Sometimes the victory condition is to kill the enemy commander – this is the most common condition.
-But sometimes, it involves defending your main camp, ensuring some unit escapes, or preventing a unit from escaping.
+Your objective is simple – slay a bunch of enemies and fulfill whatever victory condition the level has.
+The most common condition is – as you might have expected – to kill the enemy commander.
+However, you may also need to defend your main camp, ensure some unit escapes, or prevent a unit from escaping.
 Throughout each level, some additional conditions might pop up – and their fulfillment makes the level significantly easier.
 One of my personal goals is to slay at least 1000 enemies per level.
 It usually doesn’t happen, but it’s always a pleasure when it does.

-The next point about characters I’d like to make – a point in defense that this game series does not suck – is that there is unique, persistent, character growth.
+Another thing that the characters in this game have going for them – once again proving that this game series does not suck – is that there is unique, constant, and permanent growth.
 As you play through levels, defeating enemy officers or taking down enemy bases, you’ll have the opportunity to snag various upgrade items.
-When an item gives you “Stat +x”, where Stat is Attack, Defense, or Life, and x is a number, that value is stuck with your character forever.
+These items can boost a stat – Attack, Defense, or Life – by a number, and that addition is stuck with your character forever.
 Your character will grow in a unique way on your save file.
-I like this idea a lot, it’s one of the main reasons I find myself coming back to Dynasty Warriors over time.
+I like this idea a lot; it’s one of the main reasons I find myself coming back to Dynasty Warriors over time.

-The gameplay of Dynasty Warriors is enjoyable in a couple of ways – first and foremost, for stress relief.
-If I’m stressed out, I know that I can go back in time and kill hundreds of fictional warriors and put myself back on top again.
-Next, as you take your character through a campaign, their story or Musou mode, they grow.
+The gameplay of Dynasty Warriors is enjoyable in a couple of ways.
+First and foremost is stress relief: if I’m stressed out, I know that I can go back in time and kill hundreds of fictional warriors and put myself back on top again.
+Furthermore, like I’ve already mentioned, as you take your character through a campaign in their story (or Musou) mode, they grow.
 I find this really fun.
 And lastly, there are lots of little quirks to the game.
 Nothing is really explained, there’s no tutorial.
-When I started playing, I only knew about Square (Normal Attacks), X (Jump), Triangle (Charge Attacks), and Circle (Musou Attack).
-The moment you discover L1 (Blocking & Aerial Recovery) the game becomes more interesting.
+While some people may find this slightly frustrating, the learning curve makes the game all the more enjoyable.
+When I started playing, I only knew that the Square button was for Normal Attacks, the X button for Jump, the Triangle button for Charge Attacks, and the Circle button for Musou Attack.
+The moment you discover what the L1 button does (Blocking & Aerial Recovery), the game becomes more interesting.
 Then you might discover R1 (Bow and Arrow) and use it to knock enemies off of their horses.
-Knocking people off of their mounts is always annoying.
-But the best technique that took me the longest to learn, was how to use Musou Rage.
-This is an item you can pick up, which seems to be a powerup but has no obvious use.
-If you press R3, you will unleash Ancient Chinese Hell Upon Thine Enemies.
-And that is the basic tutorial that anyone deserves before beginning to play Dynasty Warriors.
+But the technique that took me the longest to learn was how to use Musou Rage, which also happens to be the best technique in the game.
+At first glance, this item, which you can pick up, seems to be a powerup but has no obvious use.
+However, if you press R3, you will unleash Ancient Chinese Hell Upon Thine Enemies.
+Pretty cool, right?

-On top of that though, in the layers of “This is just bad design or implementation,” there are tips and tricks to success.
-If you use a powerful Charge Attack, you’re vulnerable while your character pulls his weapon back to unleash it.
-If you begin a normal combo straight foward into a mess of enemy soldiers, beware that you will be vulnerable from behind.
+On top of that though, there are tips and tricks to success – if you can get past complaining about how some game mechanics are “bad design or implementation.”
+For example, if you use a powerful Charge Attack, beware that you will be vulnerable while your character pulls his weapon back to unleash it.
+Beginning a normal combo straight forward into a mess of enemy soldiers, will leave you vulnerable from behind.
 If you want to kill a mounted enemy, you have to knock them off their mount first.
-Typically, only boss or officer enemies pose a threat at all.
-You could wade through the mounds of peasant soldiers and only kill the bosses, which are worth significantly more points than the peasant soldiers, or move in a ‘tactical’ manner and take out enemy checkpoints and bases, and any officers along the way.
+Typically, only boss or officer enemies pose a threat at all; you could wade through the mounds of peasant soldiers and only kill the bosses, which are worth significantly more points than the peasant soldiers, or move in a “tactical” manner and take out enemy checkpoints and bases, as well as any officers along the way.
 Press X in a certain way to ensure that you get on a horse instead of just jumping in place.
-Master when to press square for your dash attack when running towards a pot or box.
-Become one with the onions and restore your health back to full.
+Master when to press Square for your dash attack when running towards a pot or box.
+Learn to become one with the onions and restore your health back to full.

-I guess I forgot the most important part of the article, that’s to say, why the series might be considered by some people to be bad.
-It’s interesting to say this, especially in light of what I can only imagine is all the criticism Hyrule Warriors is getting.
+Well, I’ve said a lot about why I enjoy Dynasty Warriors – I guess I forgot the most important part of the article: why the series might be considered by some people to be bad.
+It’s interesting to say this, especially in light of the divided criticism that Hyrule Warriors is getting.
 Some of the articles I’ve read about Hyrule Warriors seem to applaud it for great sales, while others cry at its lack of being a real Zelda game.
-Well news to anyone who thought it was a Zelda game, you are WRONG.
-This is a DW game through and through.
-Just because DW has gotten better graphics over the years does not mean it’s the Wii U’s fault for not being able to render many enemies simultaneously without lag, or horrible render distances in 2P mode.
+Well, news to anyone who thought it was a Zelda game: you are WRONG.
+This is a Dynasty Warriors game through and through.
+Just because Dynasty Warriors has gotten better graphics over the years does not mean it’s the Wii U’s fault for not being able to render many enemies simultaneously without lag, or for having horrible render distances in 2P mode.
 That’s just how Dynasty Warriors is.
-Though I’m a bit surprised nothing has changed since DW5, I suppose I couldn’t have expected much else.
-I’m sure many HW reviews will say ‘if you don’t like DW, then you won’t like HW.’
+Though I’m a bit surprised there hasn’t been much improvement since Dynasty Warriors 5; I suppose I couldn’t have expected much else.
+I’m sure many Hyrule Warriors reviews will say ‘if you don’t like Dynasty Warriors, then you won’t like Hyrule Warriors.’
 That’s probably true.

-Anyways, that’s enough negativity.
-I think I spoiled some of the bad surprise this game had in store for anyone who thought it was good.
+Anyway, that’s enough negativity.
+I think I’ve spoiled some of the bad surprise this game has in store for anyone who thought it was perfect.
 Whoops!
-Dynasty Warriors is one of those games that’s an acquired taste.
-But variety is the spice of life, so give it a spin and decide if it’s something you might be into.
+But all in all, Dynasty Warriors is one of those games that’s an acquired taste.
+But you can’t enjoy an acquired taste without gradually acquiring the taste first – so give it a spin and decide if it’s something you might be into.